- Begin the ABC Trek route from Pokhara, boasting breathtaking scenic beauty, ensuring a perfect start.

 Summer (June to August)

 Summer is also the rainy season in Nepal.
 During these months, expect rain in the mornings and evenings.
 The trails will be muddy and slippery, and leeches are common.
 The weather is often foggy, so views of the Himalayas are not guaranteed.
+Average maximum and minimum temperatures in Summer at Annapurna Base Camp:- June: 16 °C to 5 °C

 - July: 18 °C to 7°C